-Get outside this fall with our favorite rain gear
+Get outside this winter with our favorite rain gear

 Everlane boasts a ton of stylish and practical options for wet weather.
 Better yet, the brand is committed to sustainability by using recycled materials and reducing fossil fuel dependency in much of its apparel.
-We love the water-resistant ReNew Anorak jacket because it’s super cute and made from recycled water bottles and environmentally safe dyes.
+We love the water-resistant ReNew Anorak jacket (on sale!) because it’s super cute and made from recycled water bottles with environmentally safe dyes.

-alder just restocked their Open-Air pants, and we swear by them!
+We swear by alder’s open-air pants!
 Great for lounging or moving in colder weather, and so flattering.
 They are made from Modal, a fiber sourced from beech wood that is naturally regulating, super soft, and biodegradable.
 Even better, alder’s Modal manufacturer is Bluesign-certified and carbon-neutral.

 Let’s face it, sometimes an umbrella is just necessary!
 We may look like tourists but hey, at least our heads are dry.
 To keep our head warm under that umbrella we love Five12’s Cascade Beanies.
 They’re local to the PNW and made with sustainable Polyana Fibers.